Where did Agile project management come from?

 Agile project management methodology adoption

-It’s designed originally for the software industry, but many industries now use agile project management when developing products and services because of the highly collaborative and more efficient nature of the methodology.
+It was designed originally for the software industry, but many industries now use agile project management when developing products and services because of the highly collaborative and more efficient nature of the methodology.
 The following table shows adoption rates of the agile project management methodology in a variety of leading industries.

 Examples of Agile project management

 Books have been written on Agile project management, and it could be viewed from 100 different angles and through the scope of dozens of different industries.
-So, here are few examples of Agile project management in the real world.
+So, here are a few examples of Agile project management in the real world.

 A baseball manager has to be an Agile project manager to succeed.